MicrosoftDocs/executable-docs/README.md

             SELECT * FROM myTable WHERE id = 1;
           ```
     ```

+    >**Note:** The key principle is that if a code block can be executed in a BASH terminal as written (the way a human would execute it), then it will work with Exec Docs.

 3. **Azure Portal Custom Cloud Shell Constraints**
     - **Supported scenarios:**